The Brand experience:

-Why, then – when companies have worked so hard to engage their customers – do they forget that the brand experience should last from start to finish?
+Why is it then, that when companies have worked so hard to engage their customers, they forget that the brand experience should last from start to finish?
 And that the end point is often the most important part?

-Take, for example, the latest technology-based marketing platform: augmented reality.
-Augmented reality. has the potential to bring products and brands alive.
+Take, for example, the latest technology-based marketing platform: Augmented Reality, which has the potential to bring products and brands alive.
 It allows consumers to interact with their brands like never before.
 Simply ‘grab’ a logo using any smartphone camera and users are instantly treated to incredible interactive content, offering consumers the ultimate in brand experience.

 Mobile web VS App

 Where the mobile website offers immediacy to your customers, making things instantly possible to view or connect with, downloading and installing an app creates a significant barrier between the brand and customer engagement.

 In an interconnected and social world, people love to have conversations and share their thoughts and experiences.
 They expect to be able to do this in a few simple clicks.
 Mobile websites are easily shared between users in a way that apps will never be.

 This sharing broadens the reach of brands by encouraging engagement through search engine results and other social media users.
 It reinforces the positive effect of Augmented Reality and makes your campaign activation go further, faster – and for longer.